-- Employees who practice Jewish religion:

 - Pesaj (Passover-first two days and last two days).

 - Rosh Hashana (Jewish New Year).

 - Iom Kippur (Pardon Day).

 - Employees who practice Muslim religion:

 - Eid al-Adha (Feast of Sacrifice).

 - Hegira (Islamic New Year).

 - Eid al-Fitr (End of Ramadan).

-§ 4.3 What prohibitions exist against disability discrimination, and what accommodations of disabilities are required of the employer?
+§ 4.2 What prohibitions exist against disability discrimination, and what accommodations of disabilities are required of the employer?